🔼The name Tadmor: Summary

 - Love Town

-- From the Hurrian verb tad, love, and a common postfix for "place of."
+- From the Hurrian verb tad, love, and a common suffix for "place of."

 🔼Tadmor, the Bride of the Desert